Facilitation Capability Accreditation Program

 - NSW Health staff whose role necessitates facilitation skills

 - The workshops are delivered face-to-face or online using Zoom

 - Facilitator accreditation occurs primarily through assessment of written critical reflection log entries about facilitation activities, evaluated against the NSW Health Facilitation Standards by Band-specific accredited facilitators, supplemented by observation and interview

 - Facilitator accreditation – each NSW Health Facilitation Standard and its Key Performance Indicators must be demonstrated through reflection journaling, observation and interview

 - Facilitation development – two-day Core Skills workshop and 1-(Yellow), 2-(Blue), or 3-(Black)-day Band specific workshops

-- Face-to-face (or virtual delivery) and experiential learning; on-the-job application; collaborative workshops and group activities; feedback and evaluation; and a community of practice – networking with participants from diverse health settings
+- Face-to-face or virtual delivery; experiential learning and on-the-job application; collaborative workshops with group activities; feedback; and a facilitation community of practice - networking with participants from diverse health settings